 Many of us take the stress of our jobs home with us.
 But, when your work involves dangerous, hazardous, and draining conditions and traumatic situations in which people’s livelihood, lives, and families are destroyed all around you, the effects of that stress may not simply melt away in time.
-For first responders, routinely facing these types of strenuous scenarios puts them at a higher risk of behavioral health disorders such as depression and post-traumatic stress disorder (PTSD).
+For first responders, routinely facing these types of strenuous scenarios puts them at a higher risk of mental health concerns and behavioral health disorders such as depression, substance use disorder, and post-traumatic stress disorder (PTSD).

-And, when it comes to time to process, many first responders simply don’t have the luxury.
+And, when it comes to time to process their trauma and deal with stressful situations, many emergency responders simply don’t have the luxury.
 According to a study reported by the Substance Abuse and Mental Health Services Administration (SAMHSA), 69% of emergency medical services (EMS) professionals never have enough time to recover between traumatic events.

-Unfortunately, natural and human-caused disasters do not respect the healing times deserving of first responders.
-Currently, this very concept is being played out all over the world, as first responders reel from lingering impacts of COVID-19, while balancing other local needs within their communities.
+Unfortunately, human-caused and natural disasters and emergency situations do not respect the healing times deserving of first responders.
+Currently, this very concept is being played out all over the world, as first responders reel from crisis after crisis since the COVID-19 pandemic while balancing other local needs within their communities.

 One of the most current and topical examples is with California’s wildfires.
 With 560 wildfires burning throughout the state and at least 100,000 people under evacuation orders, an already stressed population of first responders (from needs required for the pandemic), are working around the clock—and then some.
 What will be the long-term behavioral health impacts they face?

-Going back to the research, it’s important to understand that while depression, PTSD, and suicidal thoughts are real and likely outcomes for some first responders—help is not only available, but it also can lead to a fulfilling, enjoyable, and productive life.
+Going back to the research, it’s important to understand that while symptoms of depression, severe stress and anxiety, PTSD, and suicidal thoughts are real and likely outcomes for some first responders—help is not only available, but it also can lead to a fulfilling, enjoyable, and productive daily life.

 A Closer Look at the Long-Term Effects of Continuous Exposure to Trauma